-Known for being one of the world’s foremost destinations for art lovers, expats will be able to see everything from classical masterpieces to the surreal works of Salvador Dali.
+Known for being one of the world's foremost destinations for art lovers, Madrid provides expats with the opportunity to see everything from classical masterpieces to the surreal works of Salvador Dalí.

 The most famous of the city's many museums are situated on the Paseo Del Prado, one of the city's main boulevards.
 This includes the world-famous Golden Triangle of Art, which has three of the best-known museums in Madrid.

-Madrid is not only a city for culture vultures, but offers a host of attractions that should appeal to all kinds of expats.
+Madrid is not only a city for culture vultures but also offers attractions that should appeal to all kinds of expats.
 Sports fans will be thrilled by the prospect of a football (soccer) match at the Santiago De Bernabeu, and there is an abundance of green spaces for families to enjoy.

 Popular attractions in Madrid

 The Prado Museum is one of the world's principal art galleries, housing around 7,600 paintings by artists such as Botticelli, Titian and Rembrandt.

 Museo Thyssen-Bornemisza is located in the 18th-century Palacio de Villahermosa and is home to a vast collection of paintings, sculptures, carvings and tapestries by Renoir, Durer, Van Eyck and countless others.

 The Reina Sofia museum, designed to rival London's Tate Gallery, has an extraordinary collection of 20th-century Spanish art for expats to enjoy.

 Dating back to 1619, the Plaza Mayor square is a must-see for any expat in Madrid.
 Once the scene of knights' tournaments and medieval rituals, the centrally located arcade is now home to cafés and spontaneous music performances.